Lumen Technologies: 2010 merger with Qwest

-Further acquisitions (2011–2019)
+Further acquisitions 2011–2019

-On July 15, 2011, CenturyLink acquired Savvis, Inc., a global provider of cloud infrastructure and hosted IT services for $2 billion, which represented all outstanding shares of Savvis common stock at $40 per share.
+In July 2011, CenturyLink acquired Savvis, Inc., a global provider of cloud infrastructure and hosted IT services for $2 billion, which represented all outstanding shares of Savvis common stock at $40 per share.
 This acquisition allowed CenturyLink to provide expanded managed hosting and cloud services.

-On December 4, 2012, CenturyLink launched an integrated suite of cloud services called Savvisdirect.
-Savvisdirect was an expansion of CenturyLink's portfolio of Savvis cloud services and includes cloud application hosting, cloud servers, cloud storage, and private cloud for small businesses, IT administrators, and developers.
-CenturyLink later shuttered the savvisdirect subsidiary, consolidating their cloud service offerings internally.

-On October 16, 2012, Savvis acquired the ITO Business Division of Ciber, thereby adding managed services to the portfolio.

-On June 14, 2013, CenturyLink announced the acquisition of AppFog, a Portland-based Platform as a Service provider, used by over 100,000 developers to automate the deployment of software on public clouds, such as Amazon Web Services and OpenStack.

-On November 19, 2013, CenturyLink announced the acquisition of Tier 3, a Seattle-based infrastructure as a service (IaaS), platform, an advanced cloud management company based on Cloud Foundry.
+In October 2012, Savvis acquired the ITO Business Division of Ciber, which added managed services to their business.
+By December, CenturyLink launched Savvisdirect an expansion of CenturyLink's portfolio of Savvis cloud services for small businesses, IT administrators, and developers.
+In June 2013, Savis acquired AppFog, a Portland-based Platform as a Service provider.
+In November CenturyLink acquired Tier 3 a Seattle-based infrastructure as a service (IaaS), platform, and provider of advanced cloud management.
+However, Tier 3 became part of CenturyLink Cloud rather than Savvis.
+At the time, Tier 3 operated nine data centers in the Seattle region while Savvis operated 55.
+CenturyLink planned to build out two to four new datacenters in 2014.
+The CTO of Tier3, Jared Wray, took the CenturyLink Cloud CTO position after the acquisition.
+SavvisDirect was retired in 2014 as part of an internal consolidation of CenturyLink's cloud service offerings.

 On December 8, 2014, CenturyLink announced the acquisition of DataGardens, Inc., a Disaster Recovery as-a-Service (DRaaS) provider based in Edmonton, Alberta, Canada.

-On December 11, 2014, CenturyLink announced the acquisition of Cognilytics, a predictive analytics and big data service provider.
+On December 11, 2014, CenturyLink announced the acquisition of Cognilytics, a 200-employee predictive analytics company.

-On March 30, 2016, CenturyLink announced the acquisition of netAura, a security services company that focuses on cybersecurity, security information and event management (SIEM), analytics, and vulnerability management.
+On March 30, 2016, CenturyLink announced the acquisition of netAura, a security services company that focuses on cybersecurity, security information and event management (SIEM), and vulnerability management that typically works with government customers.

-On January 9, 2017, CenturyLink announced the acquisition of Edison, New Jersey-based SEAL Consulting, a leading SAP services provider.
-This expanded CenturyLink's existing integrated SAP capabilities of hosting and managed services to include integration and software implementation.

 On October 31, 2016, CenturyLink announced its intent to acquire Level 3 Communications in a deal valued at around $25 billion.
 After securing the necessary regulatory approvals, CenturyLink closed the transaction on November 1, 2017.
 This acquisition can now be viewed as a takeover from the inside.
 Level3 shareholders would only approve the deal if CenturyLink retired their CFO and eventually CEO.
 Eventually all former CenturyLink executives would be replaced by former Level3 managers leaving only HR and legal executives in place.

+On January 9, 2017, CenturyLink announced the acquisition of Edison, New Jersey–based SEAL Consulting, a SAP services provider.
+CenturyLink ended 2017 with $1.3 billion in net income.

+By the end of 2018, CenturyLink had $35 billion in long term debt.
+It determined it had overestimated the value of its goodwill and wrote down a $2.7 billion loss.
+This resulted in a $1.7 billion loss in net income for 2018.

+In 2018 along with 91 additional Fortune 500 companies it had "paid an effective federal tax rate of 0% or less" as a result of Donald Trump´s Tax Cuts and Jobs Act of 2017.

 On September 10, 2019, CenturyLink announced the acquisition of Streamroot, a provider of technology to improve video and static content delivery within bandwidth constrained areas.